bhattgauravNIT/SystemDesign/HLD/02_ZeroToInfinity/01_ClientServerArchitecture.md

 logical operation on data at port 20 which means 47.35.98.10:20 data storing at port 30 which means 47.35.98.10:30 web traffic management at port 40 which means 47.35.98.10:40

+Port are basically used to identify network service on a server.

 Now in this architecture there is a problem, first if server crashes the application entirely will went down so its prone to failure now suppose suddenly the traffic on the website increases and thus this single server will